-This program was designed for change-of-career applicants or others who have completed a bachelor's degree and want to qualify for their first instructional certificate.
-The program prepares teachers to provide instruction in all subjects in general, inclusive, and/or special education settings in kindergarten through Grade 6.
-It leads to a postbaccalaureate certificate and eligibility for New Jersey certification in Elementary Education K-6 and Teacher of Students with Disabilities.
-An additional 15 credits are needed beyond the certificate to qualify for a Master of Education degree (see program sequence below).
-Prerequisite courses, if any are needed to fulfill general education or content area requirements for certification, must be completed with a minimum grade of 3.0 and prior to full time clinical practice.
+This program was designed for applicants who have completed a bachelor's degree and want to qualify for their first instructional certificate.
+The program prepares candidates to provide instruction in all subjects in general, inclusive, and/or special education settings in kindergarten through Grade 6.
+It leads to a Master of Arts in Teaching degree and eligibility for New Jersey certification in Elementary Education (K-6) and Teacher of Students with Disabilities endorsement.